Lakehead Junior Hockey League: 2003–04 Northern Hawks

 In the 2003–04 season, the Thunder Bay Northern Hawks were a dominant champion, sporting a 22–0–2 perfect record and a Thunder Bay Junior B championship.
 In the Northern Ontario Regional Junior B Hockey Championship, the Northern Hawks defeated the Wawa Travellers four-games-straight to advance to the Keystone Cup tournament in Schreiber, Ontario.
 At the Keystone Cup, the Northern Hawks finished with 2 wins, 1 loss, and 2 ties, which earned them a spot in the tournament's bronze medal game.
 The Hawks fell in the Bronze Medal Game 7–5 to the Heritage Junior B Hockey League's Red Deer Vipers.

-2008–09 Queens
+2008–09 Wolverines

-The K&A Queens were awarded the right to host the 2009 Keystone Cup.
+The K&A Wolverines were awarded the right to host the 2009 Keystone Cup.
 For the first time in over ten years, a Thunder Bay Junior B team finished the Keystone Cup round robin with a perfect record.
-The Queens (5–0) went into the final against the Pacific International Junior Hockey League's Richmond Sockeyes, but fell 6–5 in double overtime to take the Silver Medal.
+The Wolverines (5–0) went into the final against the Pacific International Junior Hockey League's Richmond Sockeyes, but fell 6–5 in double overtime to take the Silver Medal.
 The finish was the best performance by a Thunder Bay Junior B club since the 1999 Fort William Hurricanes, who won the Keystone Cup.
-At the end of the season, the Queens jumped to Junior A, joining the Superior International Junior Hockey League.
+At the end of the season, the Wolverines jumped to Junior A, joining the Superior International Junior Hockey League.